 These examples illustrate how maximizing compositional stability sometimes reduces definitional simplicity if a standard node-based definition is used.
 However, the other two kinds of crown clade definitions may provide both stability and simplicity in spite of poor ingroup resolution.
 If outgroup relationships are better supported than basal ingroup relationships (Fig. 2), a branch-modified node-based definition ("the most inclusive crown clade containing A but not Z") is useful.
 Lee (1998) made similar observations about the advantages of branch-based versus node-based definitions, but a branch-based definition cannot specify a crown clade while a branch-modified node-based definition can.
-If one adopts the convention of assigning widely known names to crown clades, the branch-modified node-based definition becomes an impor-
+If one adopts the convention of assigning widely known names to crown clades, the branch-modified node-based definition becomes an important tool.
+Although none of the instances in which we used a branch-modified node-based definition is as extreme as that shown in Fig. 2, we opted for this definition type in several cases in which we had more confidence in the outgroup relationships than in the basal ingroup topology (e.g., see comments above under /Tracheophyta, /Equisetum, /Pinaceae, /Angiospermae, and /Mesangiospermae).
+When using a branch-modified node-based definition, care must be taken to select a representative of the extant sister group of the crown clade being named as an external specifier.
+If this is not done, the name may end up applying to a more inclusive clade than intended.

 Fig. 2.
-A reference phylogeny (adapted from Lee, 1998) for the crown clade "Hypothetica" with a poorly resolved basal topology but well-resolved outgroup relationships.
+A reference phylogeny (adapted from Lee.
+1998) for the crown clade "Hypothetica" with a poorly resolved basal topology but well-resolved outgroup relationships.
 All resolved crown clades have high support values.
 Capital letters A-J designate extant clades, and lower case a-j (in definitions, below) are particular species representing these clades.
 Extinct taxa are indicated with a dagger symbol (†).
 A standard node-based definition for Hypothetica ("the least inclusive clade containing species f, g, h, i, and j") would require five internal specifiers to ensure that clades F, G, H, I, and J are included within Hypothetica regardless of the true topology.
 However, the same compositional stability could be achieved more simply with a branch-modified node-based definition: "the most inclusive crown clade containing j but not c".
 A branchbased definition (e.g., the most inclusive clade containing j but not c") would achieve the same degree of stability but specifies a different clade-a larger one that includes some extinct taxa outside the crown.